kintone/cli-kintone/website/docs/guide/experimental/customize-sandbox.md

 `customize apply` warns about each property of the manifest that it does not recognize, and then ignores it.
 A misspelled `permissions` or `allowed_hosts` reaches the app as nothing at all, so the warning is the only sign that the setting was not sent.

 A manifest whose `permissions` or `allowed_hosts` has a type other than the one above fails before any file is uploaded.

-## Using the same manifest with customize-uploader

-cli-kintone reads every manifest that [customize-uploader](../migration/migration-from-js-sdk.md) accepts.
-The opposite is not true: these two properties are specific to cli-kintone.

-customize-uploader forwards every manifest property to the Update Customization API as it is, so a manifest that carries `permissions` fails with customize-uploader on an environment that does not support these settings.
-Leave both properties out of a manifest that customize-uploader also reads.